 - Unused energy in the body may increase the risk of experiencing anxiety.
 The mind/body connection really does exist!

 - Severe anxiety symptoms can also create further anxiety, and symptoms may be worse when you're not moving and tiring your muscles.
 Anxiety symptoms are not just caused by anxiety - they're also exacerbated by the way your body feels.
 Improve the way your body feels and your symptoms may decrease, which in turn should decrease your overall anxiety.

-For these reasons it becomes very important to make sure that you're moving more often, and walking is a great way to ensure that you're tiring out your muscles as much as possible.
+For these reasons it becomes very important to make sure that you're moving more often, and walking is a great way to ensure that you're getting the level of activity that you need to lower your anxiety.

 Benefit 2: Breathing

-Most of the very severe anxiety symptoms, like chest pains, difficulty breathing, etc., are the result of hyperventilation which occurs when you have anxiety.
-Hyperventilation makes it feel like you're not getting enough oxygen (which is why many people gasp for breath when they hyperventilate) but is actually caused by losing too much carbon dioxide.
-Your body needs it, and when you breathe too quickly or too fully you may put too much oxygen in your body and not enough carbon dioxide.
+Most of the very severe anxiety symptoms, like chest pains, difficulty breathing, etc., are the result of hyperventilation - a common symptom for people with anxiety.
+Hyperventilation makes it feel like you're not getting enough oxygen (which is why many people gasp for breath when they hyperventilate) but is actually caused by expelling too much carbon dioxide.
+Your body needs it a balance between oxygen and carbon dioxide in the bloodstream, and when you breathe too rapidly your oxygen levels might outweigh the carbon dioxide.

 Walking represents a nice alternative.
 The more you walk and move, the more your body creates carbon dioxide naturally, and the more your body tends to breathe more efficiently.
 It's not 100% fool proof (if you think about your breathing too much, walking may not work as well), but it can be very effective at making sure your body regains its natural balance.

-Some believe that the blood flow from walking may also provide a similar benefit in terms of countering the effects of anxiety symptoms.
+Some believe that the increased blood flow that results from walking may also provide a similar benefit in terms of countering the effects of anxiety symptoms.